drpsy77/ORIC/README.md

 With Oricutron, Copy the file ORIC/EdgeV2.0/BUILD/EdgeF2.tap into the **oricutron**/tapes directory

 Launch Oricutron.
-Right click inside the window, chosse "Insert Tape".
+Right click inside the window, choose "Insert Tape".
 Select Edge***.tap file.

 Then, type CLOAD "" / Enter.
 It will launch the game.